Giuliani: Trump no longer wants mass deportations

 Giuliani told CNN's Jake Tapper on "State of the Union" that Trump "would find it very, very difficult to throw out a family that has been here for 15 years and they have three children, two of whom are citizens.
 That is not the kind of America he wants."

-Giuliani cited a report on the speech by The Associated Press, which characterized Trump's remarks as "a sharp retreat" from his primary pledge to remove all 11 million undocumented immigrants from the United States.
+Giuliani's comments follow a hardline immigration speech Trump delivered last week in Arizona.
+The former mayor cited an Associated Press report characterizing Trump's comments as "a sharp retreat" from his pledge during the primary season to remove all 11 million undocumented immigrants from the United States.

-Agreeing with that characterization, Giuliani said a careful reading of Trump's speech "leaves a very big opening for what will happen with the people who remain here in the United States after the criminals are removed and after the border is secure."
+Still, other Republicans, including Arizona Sen. Jeff Flake, rejected the idea that Trump had softened.
+And Trump's running mate, Mike Pence, and campaign manager Kellyanne Conway were coy on the issue.
+Their comments triggered criticism from the campaign of Democratic nominee Hillary Clinton, over "attempts to mislead" about Trump's immigration plan.

-Trump in his Phoenix speech rolled out a list of 10 proposals to crack down on immigration -- including building a wall along the US-Mexico border and ramping up deportations of undocumented immigrants who have committed other crimes within the United States.
+Trump's Phoenix speech took a tough line on his signature issue of immigration.
+He rolled out a list of 10 proposals to crack down on illegal immigration, including building a wall along the US-Mexico border and ramping up deportations of undocumented immigrants who have committed other crimes within the United States.

 "In a Trump administration, all immigration laws will be enforced," Trump said.
 "As with any law enforcement activity, we will set priorities.
 But, unlike this administration, no one will be immune or exempt from enforcement -- and ICE and Border Patrol officers will be allowed to do their jobs.
 Anyone who has entered the United States illegally is subject to deportation -- that is what it means to have laws and to have a country."